kqrrrr/Girls-In-CTF-2023/Forensics/Wireshark #2/README.md

 ## Solution
 From the description, we know that there is a compressed file in the packet.
-Filter the packet to "html", you will saw a secret.zip file.
+Filter the packet to "html", you will see a secret.zip file.
-So, to get the secret.zip file, you need to go to File > Export Objects > HTTP > Choose secret.zip file and Save it.
+To get the secret.zip file, you need to go to File > Export Objects > HTTP > Choose secret.zip file and Save it.

-But when you try to unzip the file, it show some errors.
+But when you try to unzip the file, it shows some errors.
 ![image](https://github.com/kqrrrr/Girls-In-CTF-2023/assets/95967644/e114aaff-e2e5-4375-906c-539cf7639c99)
-So I try to use 7-zip to extract the files.
+Then I tried to use 7-zip to extract the files.
 But it asked me to enter the password, so I use rockyou.txt to crack the password.
 ```console
 fcrackzip -D -p rockyou.txt -v -u secret.zip
 ```